-As equivalent to our Criminal Code and Code of Criminal Procedure, the United States is the holder of Title 18 of the United States Code (codification of federal American Law, it includes several titles relating to the different branches of Law).
-This title includes a chapter entitled “Stored wire and electronic communications and transactional records access” (for the most curious, it is chapter 121) relating largely to data protection.
+As tantamount to the French Criminal Code and Code of Criminal Procedure, the United States are the holder of Title 18 of the United States Code (codification of federal American Law, it includes several titles relating to the different branches of Law).
+This title includes a chapter entitled “Stored wire and electronic communications and transactional records access” (for the most curious of you, it is chapter 121) relating largely to data protection.

-This text did not seem sufficient since the CLOUD Act was adopted.
+This text did not seem sufficient since the CLOUD Act was passed.

 Why this CLOUD Act?

-- Date of adoption: one month before the GDPR coming into force (April 2018).
+- Date of adoption: one month before the GDPR came into force (April 2018).
 Coincidence?

 - The adoption procedure: this law was adopted with complete discretion.
-It is encapsulated in a much larger law (some 2232 pages) which is the United States Budget Act of 2018.
-However, the latter is very sensitive and its failure to adopt has serious consequences for the American administration.
+It is encapsulated within a much larger law (some 2232 pages) which is the United States Budget Act of 2018.
+However, the latter is very sensitive and any failure to pass it could have serious consequences for the American administration.
 It is an understatement to say that therefore, political pressure has had considerable power in this matter.

-Moreover, this text of about thirty pages was not subject to any reinforced control.
-Surprising in view of what we are talking about…
+Moreover, this text about thirty pages long was not subject to any reinforced control.
+This is surprising given what we are talking about…

-The friction point: the fate of data located outside the US territory
+The sticking point: the fate of the data located outside the US territory

 International data transfer processing is carried out by agreements negotiated between States.
-These agreements take the MLAT name (acronym of Mutual Legal Assistant Treaty).
-According to these agreements, the transfer of data between States may take place after validation by a judge of the request providing for the transfer.
+These agreements are called MLAT (acronym of Mutual Legal Assistant Treaty).
+According to these agreements, the transfer of data between States can be done after validation by a motions judge providing for the transfer.